Nigel-Bess/CvUtilities/Fulfil.TCS/README.md

+# TODO: This is a copy/paste from Repack of all lies!
+Update once TCS is more of a thing

 # Repack service

 The repack service runs only in PLM and responds to FC with requests for whether a bag is empty in a particular Bay.